Linearizability of flows by embeddings: Results and examples

 \subsection{The continuous compact case}

 Theorem~\ref{th:smooth-compact} can be applied to flows on compact manifolds, or to the restriction to a compact invariant manifold of a flow on an ambient manifold.
-However, compact invariant sets of smooth flows on manifolds are generally not manifolds.
-Thus, it is useful to have the following Theorem~\ref{th:cont-compact}, a ``continuous'' version of the ``smooth'' Theorem~\ref{th:smooth-compact}, for application to general compact invariant sets.
-Of course Theorem~\ref{th:cont-compact} can also be applied in the abstract setting of topological dynamics.
+However, compact invariant sets of smooth flows on manifolds are not generally manifolds.
+Thus, it is useful to have the following Theorem~\ref{th:cont-compact}, a ``continuous'' version of the ``smooth'' Theorem~\ref{th:smooth-compact}, for application to general compact invariant sets (and for application in the abstract setting of topological dynamics).